This Page is Home

 - 1998

-- Received orders in Singapore for an opera house, the Esplanade-Theatres on the Bay , for ¥27 billion and large-scale reclamation work, Jurong Island Phase 3, for ¥100 billion.
+- Received orders in Singapore for an opera house, the Esplanade-Theatres on the Bay , and large-scale reclamation work, Jurong Island Phase 3.

-Constructed a self-propelled dredger, Queen of Penta-Ocean, that is the most modern and largest of its kind in the world, and enabling the Company to receive large-scale reclamation works overseas.
+Completed the trailing suction hopper dredger, Queen of Penta-Ocean(:ANDROMEDA V), that was the most modern and largest of its kind in the world, and enabling the Company to receive large-scale reclamation works overseas.

 Esplanade-Theatres on the Bay